-- Manages the risks involved in day-to-day operations at each location. - Undertakes a full review of risks, and mitigating controls over these, at least annually. - Allocates an owner to monitor and manage each risk.
+- Supports the Board in monitoring risk exposures by directing Internal Audit to perform reviews over key risk areas. - Features, for each key risk, a nominated Executive practice and continuous progress for their risk. - Commitee member who has responsibility for ensuring best - Undertakes a full review of risks and mitigating controls over these, at least half yearly. - Allocates an owner to monitor and manage each risk.